jithinsisaac/uC-Expt4/README.md

 ### Laboratory Experiment No. 4

 ### Objective
-To interface & toggle a 8-bit LED panel to the AT89S52 microcontroller (Flashing LEDs)
+To interface & toggle a 8-bit LED panel connected to the AT89S52 microcontroller (Flashing LEDs)

 ### Tools used
 - Software: